Ehrlichia chaffeensis: Signs and symptoms

 Patients display early symptoms within 1 to 2 weeks after tick infection.
 Early symptoms include fever, headache, malaise, low-back pain, or gastrointestinal symptoms.
 Some patients may also have myalgias or arthralgias, and an estimated 10–40% of patients may develop coughing, pharyngitis, diarrhea, vomiting, abdominal pain, and changes in mental status.

 Diagnosis or detection

 A variety of procedures have been used to detect E. chaffeensis in humans and reservoir organisms.
 Most commonly, serologic testing and PCR amplification are used.

+Treatment

-TreatmentE. chaffeensis is susceptible to tetracyclines.
+E. chaffeensis is susceptible to tetracyclines.
 Doxycycline treatment is suggested for any patients presenting symptoms of an Ehrlichia infection during the appropriate season and potential tick exposure.